JackieCZhou/Train-Activity/README.md

 # Train-Activity
 This project was designed using moment.js to caclulate the schedule of trains added by the user.

-To add a train simply follow tthe form on the page and fill in the follow:
-Train Name:
-Destination:
-First Train Time (in hh:MM format):
-Frequency (in minutes format):

 By clicking submit your train will be added to the scheudle.
 Refreshing the page will update the "Next Arrival" and "Minutes Away" columns to the most current times based on information given earlier.